 These are only stored on your device (which may mean a desktop computer, laptop, tablet or mobile phone) during a single visit to the site (called a ‘browser session’).
 They don’t do anything unless you’re actively browsing, and they’re deleted as soon as you close your browser.
 Their most important benefit is that they let you move from page to page without having to repeatedly log into the site.

 These remain on your device until they’re set to expire, or you choose to delete them from your browser cache.
 They’re activated each time you visit the website that created them.
-They let us remember you when you return, help analyse your behavior while you’re on the site, and let us identify any problems.
+They let us remember you when you return, help analyze your behavior while you’re on the site, and let us identify any problems.
 All the information is collected anonymously.

 Most people have Adobe Flash installed on their computers.
 Flash can store small files on your computer that are used in the same way as cookies.
 Flash cookies can also back up the data that’s stored in other cookies.
 When you delete your normal cookies, Flash cookies aren’t affected, unless you also delete them.